June 5, 2019

 Do you want to be a technical writer?
 We've put this guide together to clarify what a technical writer is.
 You'll find out what they do, how they do it and learn where you can find technical writing job opportunities today.

 A technical writer is a professional writer that communications complex information.
 So what exactly does a technical writer do?
-They create technical documentation that includes things like instruction manuals, user manuals, journal articles, quick reference guides, and white papers.
+They create technical documentation.
+Examples of technical writing includes things like instruction manuals, product descriptions, memos, user manuals, journal articles, tutorials, quick reference guides, technical material, software documentation, and white papers.
 They may also create more common types of content including social media posts, press releases, and web pages.

 Technical communicators endeavor to create documents that help individuals understand how to use a certain technology.
 They may write for a target audience for B2C businesses or they may write internal documents for employees to use or create products.
 They can also use their writing skill set to create technical reports to update C-Suite executives digest the company's performance.
 According to the Society for Technical Communication, the vast majority of technical writing is used for in-house purposes rather than to target a consumer audience.